kzjy/CourseReminder/README.md

 # CourseReminder
-CourseReminder is an android app that allows you to set reminders for your school assignments and exams.
+CourseReminder is an android app that allows you to calculate average, set reminders, add notes for your school assignments and exams